 Summer is a great time to meet new people.
 Unlike in the winter months, when many of us spend lots of time hibernating at home, people are generally making the most of the longer days and warmer weather.
-Plus, science suggests that, in many cases, people are happier in summer – which can provide the perfect atmosphere for making new friends.
+Plus, research suggests that many of us are happier in summer – which can provide the perfect atmosphere for making new friends.

-So whether you’re looking to make new friends or meet that special someone, we hope one of these 10 summer activities will help you do just that…
+So, whether you’re looking to make new friends or meet that special someone, we hope one of these 11 summer activities will help you do just that…

 1. Get involved with a community garden

-Not only will joining a community garden help you to get out in the summer sun, connect with nature, and reap some of the well-documented health benefits of gardening, but it’ll also give you the chance to meet all kinds of people.
+Not only will joining a community garden help you to get out in the summer sun, connect with nature, and reap the health benefits of gardening, but it’ll also give you the chance to meet all kinds of people.

-Plus, because community gardening often involves creating and fostering green spaces in urban areas, you’ll experience the added satisfaction of knowing that you’re benefiting your local area.
+Plus, because community gardening often involves creating and fostering green spaces in urban areas, you’ll experience the added satisfaction of knowing that you’re improving your local area.

-To find a community gardening group near you, you can visit the Royal Horticultural Society’s (RHS) website.
+To find a community gardening group near you, you can visit the RHS website.

 Take a creative class

 There are many benefits to learning a new creative skill.
-For example, it can help to relieve stress and encourage self-expression – while learning any new skill can help to improve memory and general brain function.
+It can help to relieve stress and encourage self-expression, all while improving memory and general brain function.

-Compared to other, more study-based classes, creative classes can be better for making connections because the atmosphere is typically more collaborative and there’s less time spent with noses in books.
+Creative classes can be great for making connections because the atmosphere is typically collaborative and relaxed.
 Sharing something as intimate as art can also lead to interesting conversations and help people create deeper and longer-lasting bonds.

-While creative pursuits might not be your go-to when it’s sunny outside, the warmer months can be a perfect time to draw inspiration from nature and use time outside to complement your arts and crafts.
-For example, you could get stuck into some plein air painting (painting outside) or use a summer walk through the woods to collect some wood for whittling.
+While creative pursuits might not be your go-to when it’s sunny outside, the warmer months can be the perfect time to draw inspiration from nature.
+For example, you could get stuck into some plein air painting (painting outside) or collect some wood for whittling while on a walk.

-There’s a wide range of creative skills you can learn, from drawing, pottery, and creative writing to origami, woodworking, and graffiti.
+There’s a wide range of creative skills you can learn, from drawing, pottery, and creative writing to origami, woodworking, and jewellery making.
 Head over to the Craft Courses website to search for classes near you, or check out what creative classes we’ve got scheduled on Rest Less Events.

 Take part in a team sport

-We all know that sports can encourage us to get some exercise and fresh air, but playing a team sport, as opposed to a solitary one, comes with lots of extra benefits.
+We all know that sports allow us to get some exercise and fresh air, but playing a team sport comes with lots of extra benefits.

-In fact, this 2021 study found that those who played a team sport attended three times as many social events each week than those who didn’t.
-Additional research suggests that playing a team sport can also help to boost things like self-esteem and foster a sense of belonging.
+In fact, this 2021 study found that those who played a team sport attended three times as many social events each week compared with those who didn’t.
+Additional research suggests that playing a team sport can also help to boost self-esteem and foster a sense of belonging.

 For more team sports ideas, why not visit the fitness and exercise section of our website?